donmizutani/dm-newsite/_posts/2015-01-04-snort-setup-part1.md

 ---
 layout: post
-title: How to set up your own Network Intrusion Detection System (NIDS) using Snort - Part 1
+title: How to set up your own Network Intrusion Detection System (NIDS) with Snort - Part 1
 ---